Recent research

 This study conducted a cross-sectional survey with DCN members and non-members to evaluate the use of the Our Story book range in terms of parent/s and children confidence in their donor conception story.

-Ishaq Abdul, Prof. Joyce Harper
+Ishaq Abdul, Prof. Joyce Harper, UCL

 Surrogacy